MEMORANDUM OF UNDERSTANDING

 ARTICLE 11 - Duration of this MoU and its Extension

-11.1 This MoU enters into being at the time when a minimum of five Members have signed.
-It remains in place for a period of three years.
-It will then be extended automatically for another three years, unless the GA decides to terminate the GENERA network.
+11.1 This MoU enters into force when a minimum of five Members have signed it.
+It shall remain in force and effect for a period of three years.
+The MoU may be extended automatically every three years, unless or until the GA decides to terminate the GENERA Network activities.

-11.2 This MoU may be extended or terminated at any time by mutual agreement of the Members involved.
+11.2 This MoU may be terminated at any time by mutual agreement or if so declared in writing by the Active Members.

 ARTICLE 12 - Withdrawal

-12.1 Any Member may withdraw its support from the GENERA Network by giving notice in writing to the Chair of the GA.
-The notice period is 6 months.
+12.1 Any Member may withdraw from the GENERA Network by giving notice in writing to the Chair of the GA.
+The notice period is 3 months.

-12.2 This MoU is not legally binding, it being understood that, through their signature of this MoU, Members recognize that the success of the GENERA Network depends on each Member adhering to its provisions.
+12.2 This MoU is not legally binding.
+However, by signing it, Members recognise that the success of the GENERA Network depends on their collective commitment to its provisions.

 ARTICLE 13 - Amendments/Annexes

-13.2 All Annexes to this MoU form an integral part of it.
+13.2 All Annexes to this MoU form an integral part of the MoU.

 SIGNATURES